PlasmaStark/salix/src/contents/blog/2024-10-09-piracy-shield.md

 > SP Tech Legal s.r.l. hereby states that the job advertisement [...] was erroneously published by the recruiting company Deckx s.r.l. without any assignment from SP Tech Legal s.r.l. itself.
 The text and content of the advertisement are, therefore, in no way attributable to SP Tech Legal s.r.l., which further specifies that it has promptly taken legal action against Deckx s.r.l. to protect its rights, which have been severely infringed by this unlawful conduct.

-and that was the end of it.
+and we never heard of this kerfuffle again.

 ![Piracy Shield under development](/chronicles/2025-shield-coding.jpg)